ferhatozcelik/Basic-Dictionary/README.md

 # Basic Dictionary
-#### A simple Basic Dictionary built to demonstrate the use of modern android architecture component with MVVM Architecture 🏗
+#### A simple Basic App Dictionary build to demonstrate the use of modern android architecture component with MVVM Architecture 🏗

 The App is using the [Dictionary Api] to translate word.